goranmoomin/synchronization-team-11/README.md

 - Each task checks whether the rotlock it is waiting for is activated or not on wake up.

-Below are additional explanations on the details.
+Below are additional explanations of the details.

 ### The structure `struct rotlock`